TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/java-dsa/Trinity-app/src/main/java/dev/Hiraeth_awaits/ReadMe.md

 # This is my README File for my Final Project Tarot.py:

 I did my project in Python because that is the coding Language that I was most comfortable and experienced in.
+My inspiration came from my decks of Tarot Cards and my passion for using them.
 ## Part One
 In the start of my project I start out by defining all of the Tarot Cards in a list.
 I had to bring out a Tarot Set of mine to reference while also looking at others to cross reference.
 I used "Tattoo Tarot" but Megamunden and also your basic Rider-Waite Tarot Deck.
 I wanted both a new and old interpretation of the cards, to give a better variety to the Readings.
 I did all 78 Card Meanings one by one in a list.
 I followed this list by determining how may cards would be drawn for each reading and what they mean or symbolize.